Snorkeling in Punta Cana: Things You Should Know Before Coming

-In the hotels that include the snorkeling excursion, they provide you with the equipment to use as part of the excursion, but you may want to bring your own equipment for hygiene reasons, although these equipment are really well maintained and cleaned, in Amazon they have this complete snorkeling kit at a pretty good price
+In the hotels that include the snorkeling excursion, they provide you with the equipment to use as part of the excursion, but you may want to bring your own equipment for hygiene reasons, although this equipment is really well maintained and cleaned.

-Most hotels that offer snorkeling excursion service have free lessons in the pool so you can learn the basics, so you can know if you would like to snorkel.
+Most hotels that offer snorkeling excursion services have free lessons in the pool so you can learn the basics, so you can know if you would like to snorkel.

 When you go snorkeling in Punta Cana, fill an empty bottle of small water with croutons and try to open the cap so that you don’t get water.
 You will have all the small fish of different colors.